-The Welcome Committee helps ease new parishioners into St. Patrick’s Community.
-Each newly registered parishioner receives a welcome letter in the mail, which is followed by a phone call from a committee member.
-It is a marvelous warm way to extend a hand to newcomers and they are able to have their questions answered promptly.
+The Welcome Committee helps ease new parishioners into the St. Patrick Community.
+Each newly-registered parishioner is contacted by a Welcome Committee member - a warm way to extend a hand to newcomers - and they are able to have their questions answered promptly.
 New committee members are always needed.

 The Youth Ministry program at St. Patrick is comprised of many different ways of reaching out to the young people of our parish.
 From middle school through young adulthood, age-appropriate opportunities are provided to help deepen their relationship with Jesus Christ and the Catholic Church.
 Up to date information can be found at www.rockedbygod.net